elixir-webrtc/workshop/README.md

 Outline:
 - What’s WebRTC and when to use it?,
 - Theoretical introduction to the WebRTC protocol stack,
-- Setting up peer-to-peer audio/video connection between two web browser tabs.
+- Setting up a peer-to-peer audio/video connection between two web browser tabs.
 - Introduction to WebRTC monitoring and debugging.
-- WHIP and WHEP - stream from OBS via WebRTC.
+- WHIP and WHEP - stream from OBS using WebRTC.
 - Mastering Transceivers
 - Why do we need media servers?
 - Building a simple video-conferencing application with Fishjam Cloud.